marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 This terminology refers to [toilets](http://stackoverflow.com/a/6976506/626278):

 * porcelain is the material from which toilets are made; this stands for git high level commands, the one the user actually see and interact with
-* plumbing is what happens behind the scene and what carries "stuff"; plumbing are the low level commands to which porcelain commands transfer data.
+* plumbing is what happens behind the scene and what carries “stuff”; plumbing are the low level commands to which porcelain commands transfer data.

 ### gist